Anglo-Iraqi War: Fliegerführer Irak

 On 6 May, the Luftwaffe ordered Colonel Werner Junck to take a small force to Iraq, to operate out of Mosul.
-Between 10 and 15 May the aircraft arrived in Mosul via Vichy French airbases, in Syria, and then commenced regular aerial attacks on British forces.
+Between 10 and 15 May the aircraft arrived in Mosul via Vichy French airbases in Syria, and then commenced regular aerial attacks on British forces.
 The arrival of these aircraft was the direct result of fevered consultations between Baghdad and Berlin in the days following RAF strikes on the Iraqi forces above Habbaniya.
 The Luftwaffe force, under the direction of Lieutenant General Hans Jeschonnek, was named "Flyer Command Iraq" (Fliegerführer Irak) and was under the tactical command of Colonel Junck.
 On 11 May, the first three Luftwaffe planes arrived at Mosul via Syria.
-At least 20 bombers were initially promised; however, in the end Junck's unit consisted of between 21 and 29 aircraft, all painted with Royal Iraqi Air Force markings.
+At least 20 bombers were initially promised; ultimately Junck's unit consisted of between 21 and 29 aircraft, all painted with Royal Iraqi Air Force markings.

 Major Axel von Blomberg was sent to Iraq with Sonderstab F ("Special Staff F"), the German military mission commanded by General Hellmuth Felmy.
 He was to command a Brandenburgers Commando reconnaissance group in Iraq that was to precede Fliegerführer Irak.
 He was also tasked with integrating Fliegerführer Irak with Iraqi forces in operations against the British.
 On 15 May, he flew from Mosul to Baghdad.
 On its approach to Baghdad, the aircraft was engaged by Iraqi ground fire, and von Blomberg was killed.

-At this time, Germany and the Soviet Union were still allies (due to the Molotov–Ribbentrop Pact of 1939) and this was reflected in Soviet actions regarding Iraq.
+At this time Germany and the Soviet Union were still allies due to the Molotov–Ribbentrop Pact of 1939, and this was reflected in Soviet actions regarding Iraq.
 On 12 May, the Soviet Union recognised Rashid Ali's "National Defence Government."
 An Iraqi-Soviet exchange of notes established diplomatic relations between the two governments.